jmbannon/ytdl-sub/docs/source/prebuilt_presets/tv_shows.rst

 Jellyfin
 ~~~~~~~~
-* Places any season-specific poster art in the show folder
+* Places any season-specific poster art in the main show folder
+* Generates NFO tags

 Kodi
 ~~~~
+* Everything that the Jellyfin version does
 * Turns on :ref:`config_reference/plugins:kodi_safe`, replacing characters that would break kodi with safer characters
-*

 Plex
 ~~~~